Create Resume for Federal Job: The Best Writing Guide

 This format is perfect for those, who wish to demonstrate their progressivity in any work field which they would like to keep on working.
 On the contrary, functional CVs work fine for people who took various positions at different jobs but have currently decided to start a new career.

 In a functional resume, the attention is concentrated on your relevant skills and abilities.
-Finally, combination resumes and CVs fit those who due to their complexity can’t limit their descriptions to the one format only.
+Finally, combination resumes and CVs fit those who due to their complexity can’t limit their descriptions to one format only.

 4. Watching the Content